 In April 2006, Dr. Farris assumed the office of Chancellor, and Graham Walker was named the college’s second president.
 In April 2007, the college received accreditation by the Transnational Association of Christian Colleges and Schools (TRACS), an accrediting agency recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 The Barbara Hodel Center—featuring dining commons, coffee house, gymnasium, exercise facilities, classrooms, and offices—was opened in the Fall of 2009, greatly enhancing the Student Life offerings on campus.
 This also allowed for a major library expansion when the former dining hall was converted into a second floor of the library.
 In 2015, the Board of Trustees voted unanimously to appoint Jack W. Haye as the College's third president.

-Patrick Henry College continues its track record of giving high-achieving Christian students a stellar education, equipping them, in the words of the college mission statement, to “lead the nation and shape the culture,” not in a quest for power, but in a spirit of service that is motivated by the love of Christ.
+In June 2022, Patrick Henry College earned regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate-level degrees.
+Patrick Henry College continues its track record of giving high-achieving Christian students a stellar education, equipping them, in the words of the College Mission statement, to “lead the nation and shape the culture,” not in a quest for power, but in a spirit of service that is motivated by the love of Christ.